Self-Supervised Learning for Glass Composition Screening: Method

 \subsection{Label Transformation}

-Composition screening is fundamentally a classification task, aimed at classifying samples with desirable Tg values from a potential set of compositions to minimize trial-and-error in the discovery of new materials.
-Based on this reason, we predefine a target Tg range, such as 500-600°C (adjustable as necessary).
-Samples that fall within this range are designated as target samples, while those outside are considered non-target samples.
-For target samples, their Tg labels are assigned a value of 1, whereas non-target samples are labeled as 0.
-This transformation shifts the focus from predicting the exact Tg value of samples in the test set to predicting whether the Tg of samples falls within the specified range.
-The advantages of this approach are two-fold: Firstly, it eliminates Tg noise, thereby preventing the model from overfitting to incorrect Tg labels.
-Secondly, compared to a regression task that accurately fits Tg values, classification is inherently simpler~\cite{oord2018representation}, reducing the demands on model fitting capability and the volume of training data required.
+Composition screening is fundamentally a classification task, aimed at classifying samples with desirable T$_g$ values from a potential set of compositions to minimize trial-and-error in the discovery of new materials.
+Based on this reason, we predefine a target T$_g$ range, such as 500-600°C (adjustable as necessary).
+Samples that fall within this range are designated as target samples(target class), while those outside are considered non-target samples(non-target class).For target samples, their T$_g$ labels are assigned a value of 1, whereas non-target samples are labeled as 0.
+This transformation shifts the focus from predicting the exact T$_g$ value of samples in the test set to predicting whether the T$_g$ of samples falls within the specified range.
+The advantages of this approach are two-fold: Firstly, it eliminates T$_g$ noise, thereby preventing the model from overfitting to incorrect T$_g$ labels.
+Secondly, compared to a regression task that accurately fits T$_g$ values, classification is inherently simpler~\cite{oord2018representation}, reducing the demands on model fitting capability and the amount of training data required for the model.